 - 1. First priority will be provided to veterans and eligible spouses who are recipients of public assistance, low-income, or individuals who are basic skills deficient; - 2.
-Second priority will be provided to individuals who are not veterans or eligible spouses who are recipients of public assistance, low-income, or individuals who are basic skills deficient;

-- 3. Third priority is individuals who are employed, unemployed, or under unemployed but earning more than WIOA income guidelines but lower than Workforce Board self-sufficiency rate.
-Veteran's and eligible spouses receive priority over individuals who are not veterans per IL Department of Commerce WIOA Policy 15-WIOA-4.6 under this priority. - Describe how the local workforce areas will ensure equitable access to workforce and educational services through the following actions: - Disaggregating data by race, gender and target population to reveal where disparities and inequities exist in policies and programs.
+Second priority will be provided to individuals who are not veterans or eligible spouses who are recipients of public assistance, low-income, or individuals who are basic skills deficient; - 3.
+Third priority is individuals who are employed, unemployed, or under unemployed but earning more than WIOA income guidelines but lower than Workforce Board self-sufficiency rate.
+Veteran's and eligible spouses receive priority over individuals who are not veterans per IL Department of Commerce WIOA Policy 15-WIOA-4.6 under this priority. - 2.
+Provide information on local programs, policies and procedures to address and mitigate barriers to employment and training.